blalbrit/blalbrit.github.io/_posts/2016-02-28-lizfischerblogE5.md

 No quantitative textual analysis would be complete without a word cloud; luckily, it's one of the default features of Voyant.
 ![word cloud](http://i.imgur.com/zypqWY3.png)

 Now, as you may be able to see, my stop word list was not perfect.
 Latin is a hard language to compile stop words for, since a single word has so many different forms.
 The word cloud is not very interesting, that aside.
-What **is** interesting is one of the less flashy tools modules:
+What **is** interesting is one of the less flashy tool modules, the corpus summary.

 ![distinctive words](http://i.imgur.com/ZuFem5T.png)